ColinPitrat/kalenji-gps-watch-reader/README.txt

        - EmptyLaps: Remove laps with null distance or null duration
        - UnreliablePoints: Remove points for which the device gives a low reliability
        - NullHeartrate: Copy heartrate from previous point for points that have null value of heartrate
+       - FixElevation: Use GoogleMap API to determine the correct elevation of all points of the session
+       - ComputeSessionStats: Compute information at session level from points (distance, duration, max and average speed, ascent, descent ...)
+       - ReducePoints: Reduce the number of points by removing points that are not far from being aligned.
+This is usefull when needing to upload a route that has more than 200 points to the watch.

    - Outputs
       Name: outputs